shredtechular/MikeDownSouth/_posts/2011-02-15-cusco-kind-of-sucks.md

 I’ve been in Cusco, Peru for about a day now and the main thing I’m excited to do in Cusco is leave Cusco.

 To be fair, I disliked Cusco before I even got here.
 I was talking to a Canadian guy in Lima who told me how convenient it was in Cusco because everyone spoke English to him.
 That was about the time I suspected Cusco and I probably weren’t going to get along.
 On top of that, I came to Cusco directly from Lima and that’s a tough act to follow because I *loved* Lima.
-As soon as I arrived in Cusco, I could tell it was everything I’d feared ~~by focusing only on the aspects of the city that confirmed my pre-conceived notions about it~~.
+As soon as I arrived in Cusco, I could tell it was everything I’d feared <del>by focusing only on the aspects of the city that confirmed my pre-conceived notions about it</del>.

 Walking around, I constantly get the sense that Cusco has two kinds of people: tourists and people who are trying to sell to tourists.
 Every block’s got a travel agency, a “traditional food” restaurant, an internet café, a massage parlor (I think legit?), a Peruvian crafts/art store…